Phos-Chek

-Phos-Chek is a brand of long-term fire retardants, class A foams, and gels manufactured by Perimeter Solutions, headquartered in Clayton, Missouri.
+Phos-Chek is a brand of long-term fire retardants, class A foams, and gels manufactured by Perimeter Solutions, headquartered in Clayton, Missouri, United States.

 Products

 Fire retardants

 Phos-Chek fire retardants are manufactured as dry powders or as concentrated liquids and diluted with water prior to use.
 The retardant is applied ahead of wildfires to homes and vegetation by ground crews and aerial firefighting units, either fixed-wing or rotary-wing aircraft.
 As of 2022, Phos-Chek LC-95A is the most used fire retardant in the world.